yarnthen/yarnthencohosking/_posts/2018-03-29-battle-city-unity-26.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 25 : Bonus Crates - Shovel"
+title: "Battle City in Unity Part 25 : Bonus Crates - Shovel"
-excerpt: Recreate Battle City in Unity Part 25
+excerpt: Battle City in Unity Part 25
 summary: This post is part 25 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 Hang in there; we are almost done with the tutorials.
 After that, you can enjoy creating your stages.
 Let's go and create the last bonus crate.